 Their dense, plush coat can best be compared to a thick shag carpet.
 As the name suggests, they’re a cool tone of gray that’s close to blue.
 Such a beautiful full coat calls for brushing twice or more a week with occasional bathing in the shedding season.

 This dapper little bloke had a life of fish and chips in Victorian England as a show cat, inspirer of nursery rhymes and beloved house pet.
 Dinah from Alice in Wonderland may well have been a British shorthair.
 Almost lost forever in the Blitz, the breed was revitalized and continues to keep that stiff upper lip.

 Like a proper lady or gentleman, the British shorthair is reserved and well-mannered but not by any means aloof.
-Her coat can be as thick and grey as London fog, but she’s soft and cuddly.
-British shorthairs can come in other colors, of course, but blue-grey seems the favorite.
+Her coat can be as thick and gray as London fog, but she’s soft and cuddly.
+British shorthairs can come in other colors, of course, but blue-gray seems the favorite.
 The coat is short and smooth, needing only a weekly brushing.

 The Ornate Oriental

 If you’ve ever thought it might be cool to have a fennec fox but don’t want the hassle of an exotic pet, an Oriental cat may be what you’d like.
 They’re very vocal cats who won’t be shy about letting you know when their needs aren’t being met.
 They’re clever, curious, agile, playful and affectionate.